 Horace Kay, Tom Bury & Stephen Hamer, all between 1986 and 1991, Kay Bromhead (1991-1998).

 Bernard White (1998-2013), Anthea Shepherdson (2013 -2014), Patrick J. Lee (2014 to 2020).

 Pianists have included

 Nora Cooper (1969-1980), Harold Swift (? – 1983), Alice Wardman, Olive Thompson, Ian Christelow, Kay Bromhead, Pam Young, Jean Willmot, Joe Brockett (all between the years 1991 and 2001),

 Avril Leeming (2001-2016), David Mawson (2016 to present day), David Ward Campbell (2018 to present day).

 Types of Music

 The choir’s repertoire is made up of works from every musical genre, many modern items being included amongst the more traditional male voice choir numbers.
-More recently the choir has sung a number of items composed and/or arranged by Musical Director, Patrick Lee.
+More recently the choir has included in its repertoire a number of bespoke arrangements, created by our Musical Director.

 Community and Joint Concerts